waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Surfing:** Not all `ground` tiles adjacent to `water` are valid starting points.
 - **Puzzle Resets:** Leaving and re-entering a map (e.g., by using a ladder to another floor) resets all boulders on that map to their original positions.
 - **Off-Screen State Changes:** An object's state will not update in the map data until it is visible on-screen.
-- **Boulder Pushing:** A boulder can be pushed from an adjacent tile by facing it and pressing the corresponding direction.
-The game's behavior regarding player movement is highly inconsistent.
+- **Boulder Pushing:** A boulder can be pushed from an adjacent tile by facing it and walking into it.
+Pressing 'A' does not work.

 ## B. Tile Glossary & Movement Rules
 - `ground`: Standard walkable tile.